segment-open-source-transfer/create-next-app/README.md

 Questions?
 Feedback?
 [Please let us know](https://github.com/segmentio/create-next-app/issues/new)

 ## Maintainers
-This repo, `create-next-app`, was previously maintiained by Segment, Inc. It is now maintained by Zeit, Inc.
+This repo, `create-next-app`, was previously maintained by Segment, Inc. It is now maintained by Zeit, Inc.

 ## License (MIT)